vod6atwit/predict_price_used_Toyota/README.md

 ![Random Forest Regression results](./img/Random_forest_regression_results.png)

-Thus, I decided the deploy the pipelined Random Forest regression model.
+Thus, I decided to deploy the Random Forest regression model.

 Some of the benefits of Random Forest Regression that I've found underline the acceptable level of success for this dataset